 [Krolevets P.A., "I rukhnuli vorota ada" [And the Gates of the Hell Collapsed], in: Sankt-Peterburgskie vedomosti, 27.01.2005.
 Cited/Translated from www.jewmil.com].

 Did Besprozvannyi know the significance of the site he was fighting for?
 Did he understand that the largest Nazi death factory was situated close to the little Polish town of Oświęcim?
 Some accounts attest that he did.
 Before his regiment approached the town of Oświęcim, its soldiers met some former Polish prisoners who told them that in this vicinity there was a concentration camp where "they are burning people."

 For a long time, Besprozvannyi's family did not know how he perished.
 Official documents stated that he fell in a battle near Kraków.
 In 1976, his daughter Tenna found the site of his burial – a mass grave in the Oświęcim parish cemetery.
-However, only in 1989, did Semion's son Boris succeed in establishing contact with local Polish historians, who had discovered that Besprozvannyi had been killed while liberating the town, close to the area of which Auschwitz was situated.
+However, only in 1989, did Semion's son Boris succeed in establishing contact with local Polish historians, who had discovered that Besprozvannyi had been killed while liberating the town, close to the area of which Auschwitz-Birkenau extermination camp was located.
 A photograph of Besprozvannyi is presently exhibited in the museum of the town of Oświęcim.
 His regiment was the first Red Army unit to enter Auschwitz.